networknext/next/docs/source/getting_started.rst

 .. image:: images/game_settings_public_key.png

-Now set the public key in your client.
+Set the public key in your client.

 For example, in *upgraded_client.cpp* example, replace the test customer public key with your own: